 A study of the four major, American, non-Christian, new religious movements and of other minority religions in the United States.
-History, beliefs, and methods of sharing the message of Christ with members of these groups will be discussed.
+The history, beliefs, and methods of sharing the message of Christ with members of these groups will be discussed.